 There are plenty of bikes costing under £500 at Halfords, and pick of the bunch is this Carrera Zelos.
 It features an aluminium frame built up with a 14-speed Shimano groupset and Tektro dual pivot brakes.
 There's a women's version too.

-The price of the Zelos varies quite a bit from its £275 RRP.
-We've seen it as low as the current £220; anything under £250 is a good deal.
+The price of the Zelos varies quite a bit from its current £330 so if you're not in a hurry it's worth watching the price and grabbing one when it drops again.
+We've seen it as low as £220; anything under £250 is a good deal.

 Step up to this price bracket and the choice suddenly increases, with some of the bigger manufacturers now coming into contention, especially the more you approach the £500 mark.
 Most of the bikes at this price, though not all, will feature an aluminium frame, which makes for a lighter bike.
 Get closer to £500 and you can expect to see the fork upgraded to carbon fibre, saving weight and improving the ride.